DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ## Inline Cell Editing

-### Basic

-You can use `TableInlineCellEditing` plugin to edit single cell.
-With this plugin you turn cell in editing state by click.
-When you press `Enter` or lost focus from cell (for example click on another cell or element) changes aplly.
-When you press `Escape` changes cancel.
+To enable inline cell editing, include the `TableInlineCellEditing` plugin into the Grid's configuration.
+With this plugin, users can switch cells to edit mode by clicking them.
+Changes apply once the cell loses focus or Enter is pressed.
+To discard changes, users should press Esc.

 .embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })

-### Cooperation with TableEditRow

-`TableInlineCellEditing` plugin may be used with each other editing plugins.
-For example, you can edit table by single cell and add new rows by `TableEditRow` plugin and with `TableEditColumn` plugin
+`TableInlineCellEditing` can be coupled with the `TableEditRow` and `TableEditColumn` plugins to provide richer functionality.
+For example, in the following demo, users not only can edit data cell by cell, but also add and edit entire rows:

 .embedded-demo({ "path": "grid-editing/edit-row-with-inline-cell-editing", "showThemeSelector": true })